redradishtech/activeobject_views/README.md

 These tables are storing data for plugins (aka 'apps' or add-ons).

 These are table names only a Java developer could love.
 Writing SQL queries is a royal pain because:
 * It is not obvious which tables apply to which plugin.
-The 6 character code is [derived from the plugin key](https://developer.atlassian.com/server/framework/atlassian-sdk/table-names/) and is necessary to prevents naming conflicts, but obscures the table's purpose.
+The 6 character code is [derived from the plugin key](https://developer.atlassian.com/server/framework/atlassian-sdk/table-names/) and is necessary to prevents naming conflicts, but obscures the table's origin.
-* Both table names _and column names_ are uppercase, requiring (in Postgres) everything to be quoted (`select "NAME", "PROGRAM_ID" from "AO_AEFED0_TEAM_V2" ...`).
+* Both table names and column names are uppercase, requiring (in Postgres) everything to be quoted in SQL (`select "NAME", "PROGRAM_ID" from "AO_AEFED0_TEAM_V2" ...`).